Poincar\'e/Koszul Duality for General Operads: Introduction

 As in \cite{PKD}, we analyze the Koszul duality arrow by filtering both sides and checking that the arrow is an equivalence on layers.
-Unlike in \cite{PKD}, the filtrations used here come from filtrations on the coefficients $A$ rather than the whole factorization (co)homology.
+Unlike in \cite{PKD}, the filtrations used here are defined by filtrations on the right module $M$ alone rather than the whole factorization homology.
 One consequence of the work in \cite{PKD} is that Goodwillie calculus can be thought of as Koszul dual to manifold calculus.
-The analogous consequence of the below is that, for a general operad $\cal{O}$, the Goodwillie tower of the identity on $\cal{O}$-algebras can be thought of as Koszul dual to the arity filtration.
+The analogous consequence here is that, for a general operad $\mathcal{O}$, the Goodwillie filtration of the identity on $\mathcal{O}$-algebras can be thought of as Koszul dual to the arity filtration.